merkle-open/NitroNetSitecore/docs/configuration.md

 ## Configuration

-### Connect the Nitro Frontend to your Application
+### Connect the Nitro frontend to your application
-The location of your Nitro-Application could be configured very flexible.
+The location of your Nitro application could be configured very flexible.

-As default-value it would be taken the website-root-folder itself.
+As default it is set to be located at the root folder of your web application.
 If you like to change it, you can add an AppSetting with the Key-Value `NitroNet.BasePath` in your *web.config*.

 Sample: